What Does Cilantro Look Like When It Sprouts?

 So, what exactly does the cilantro look like when it sprouts?
 Once you’ve perfected the growing requirements for the cilantro seed to grow, you should begin to see some sprouts.

-After about 7 days or less of sowing cilantro seeds, you should begin to notice some white sprout emerging from the seed planted.
+After sowing cilantro seeds for about seven days or less, you should notice some white sprouts emerging from the seed planted.
 You can easily check this out by slowly exposing the soil with your fingers and uncovering the seeds.

 Cilantro sprouting will result in green sprouting that should begin to emerge through the soil out of the seeds after another 2 or 3 days.